ronnieholm/Backend-web-programming-course-spring-2014/Source/Exercises/TheBankJob/README.md

-﻿# Exercise 27: The Bank Job
+﻿# The Bank Job

 In this exercise we will try to evolve parts of what could become a bank system.
-Note that the exercise is a bit different from the previous exercises in the sense that the end goal is not as precisely defined as usual.
+Note that the exercise is a bit different from the previous exercises in that the end goal is not as precisely defined as usual.
 Your own thoughts and ideas are thus quite important here.

-The progression of the exercise will be to start out from a set of more or less well defined requirements, onto a design for a set of class, then to try to code (and improve) such a set of classes, and then finally try to use them for creating a more complex class.
+The progression of the exercise is to start out from a set of more or less well defined requirements and move toward a design for a set of class.
+Then to try to code (and improve) upon such a set of classes and finally to use them to create a more complex application.

-You will thus not be "guided" to as high a degree as usual but it will also mean that there is not as such one "final" or "correct" solution.
+You will thus have less guidance than usual, but this also means that there is not as such one "final" or "correct" solution.
 Some of the requirements stated in the assignment might not be clear.
 You must then choose a way to interpret them.

 ## The setup

-We wish to create code representing a bank.
-We have played around with bank account classes before (in exercise 14) and they have been very simplistic.
+We wish to create classes representing a bank.
+We have played around with bank account classes before (in exercise 14) but they were very simplistic.
 In this setup, the bank wants a more complex model.
-More specifically, they imagine that the bank should have three kinds of bank accounts:
+More specifically, they imagine the bank should have three kinds of bank accounts:

   - A "basic" account where you can deposit and withdraw money and get the balance.